 The initial state can not be guaranteed for various power up conditions and input signal levels.
-Therefore, it is recommended that the initial state be set after the initialization of the device is performed and before valid operations begin.
+Therefore, it is recommended that the initial state be set (ex.
+Perform a CBRR cycle to select Non Persistent Write-per-bit mode) after the initialization of the device is performed and before valid operations begin.